 WSDO is committed to training and employing women that are economically disadvantaged, disabled, abused, widowed, divorced, single and/or outcast.
 They are provided with free vocational skills training and employment opportunities related to making handicrafts.

-Women’s Skills Development Organization (WSDO) produces handwoven and handmade products made of imported cotton from India (mostly Fair Trade raw material, but also from non-Fair Trade suppliers who are from disadvantaged and economically challenged backgrounds) and allo wool from nettles growing in the foothills of Nepal’s Himalayas.
+WSDO produces the finest quality handwoven and handmade products using 100% cotton imported from India (mostly fair trade raw material, but also from non-fair trade suppliers who are from disadvantaged and economically challenged backgrounds).
+We also use allo wool from nettle growing in the foothills of Nepal’s Himalayas.

-In our four branches, we boil and wash the cotton, dye it (where possible with natural products like tea, iron, copper, persimmon, aluminum, pomegranate and Nepalese hops) and wash it again.
+In our branches, we boil and wash the cotton, dye it (where possible with natural products like tea, iron, copper, persimmon, aluminum, pomegranate and Nepalese hops – or with Azo-free dyes) and wash it again.
 After sun-drying the cotton is balled and loomed, before it is ready for weaving on a backstrap loom.
 The woven cloths are then designed, drafted, cut and sewn into one of our lovely items.
-Lastly, every single item runs through a strict quality check, before it is packed, shipped and sold.
-By the time our products are ready for purchase, they have run through 12 steps.
+Lastly, every single item runs through a strict quality check before it is packed, shipped and sold.
+By the time our products are ready for purchase, they have run through 12 different steps.

-All our women are provided with empowerment training on these different steps as well as on business management and various other skills related to making handicrafts.
-All of this is meant to enable them to become self-supportive and independent.
+All our women are provided with training on these different steps as well as on business management and various other skills related to making handicrafts.
+All of this is meant to enable them to plan for the future, and become self-supportive and independent.

 The following film portraying our production process was lovingly made by Lucia and Rafal at Micro Stories, thank you.